 - Hisoutensoku, the third fighting game in the series (numbered 12.3) had no official English title, a first for the series.
 For a few months after its release (and intermittently afterwards) the game was referred to as Unthinkable Natural Law, after a loose translation of its Japanese title.

-- Reno's backstory is never mentioned in Final Fantasy VII or Final Fantasy VII: Advent Children.
-Nor is it mentioned in any related promo material.
+- Reno's backstory is never mentioned anywhere in the Compilation of Final Fantasy VII.
 Yet most fanfiction has him depicted as a former Street Urchin who later became a government assassin.
-This probably originated by someone attempting to use Rule of Drama to make for a Darker and Edgier story or a Hurt-Comfort fic.
-And since this popular character had a past that was (at best) sketchy, everyone just went along with it, not only because it provided the Angst for whatever Ur Example fanfiction that was/might have been, but because it somehow became one of those things that "Everybody knows."
+This probably originated by someone attempting to use Rule of Drama to make for a Darker and Edgier story or a Hurt/Comfort Fic.
+And since this character had a past that was (at best) sketchy, everyone just went along with it, not only because it provided the Angst for whatever Ur-Example fanfiction that was/might have been, but because it somehow became one of those things that "everybody knows."
 Thus it is still a popular motif for many a fanfic that involves Reno.

-- Speaking of troll society, there's also the idea that the troll deity is named "Gog", thanks to trolls referencing "Gog" and "Jegus" in conversations with the kids.
-This has gotten so prevalent that the fantroll community had to point out that the trolls using the term "Gog" are intentionally referencing a Sweet Bro and Hella Jeff misspelling - they otherwise say "Oh my God" as normal.
+- Likewise, the troll deity is widely assumed to be "Gog", thanks to trolls referencing "Gog" and "Jegus" in conversations with the kids.
+The fantroll community has pointed out that the canon uses of the term "Gog" are intentional references to a Sweet Bro and Hella Jeff misspelling.
+In other instances, the trolls say "oh my god" instead.

 - Homestar Runner: On its fansite, the Homestar Runner Fanstuff Wiki, many aspects of the 20X6 characters added in the more popular fan works seem to be thought of as canon by many of the wiki's members, such as Stlunko not using contractions (only appearing in the game Stinkoman 20X6, Stlunko only had one line in the manual which had no place for a contraction in it), the most major example being 1-up's obsession with pudding, whereas in the canon pudding appeared in a single toon, and 1-up said "I want pudding" once.
 It also influenced the creators, giving names to the minor characters (the Visor Robot, for example) among other things.